 Economics of an open economy and its impact on agricultural and natural resource markets.
 History of the monetary system, national accounts, balance of payments, fiscal and monetary policy, foreign exchange determinants, trade deficits, international finance, globalization and economic growth.
 Linkages to agricultural policy and commodity markets stressed.
 Pre: 1005, 1006.
 (3H,3C)

 3204: INTERNATIONAL AGRICULTURAL DEVELOPMENT AND TRADE

 Examination of the role of agriculture in less developed countries and how that role is affected by public policies.
-Topics include the dimensions of world food, population, and income problems; theories of economic development and the role of agriculture; a description of traditional agricultural systems and their evolution; components of an agricultural modernization strategy; the impacts of international trade and aid; and the effects of international development on U.S. agriculture.
-I Pre: 1005, 1006.
+Dimensions of world food, population, and income problems; theories of economic development and the role of agriculture; traditional agricultural systems and their evolution; agricultural modernization strategies; interactions among natural resources, biofuels, food prices, and sustainable agriculture; the impacts of international trade and aid; and the effects of international development on U.S. agriculture.
+Pre: 1005 or ECON 2005.
 (3H,3C)

 3314: ENVIRONMENTAL LAW

 Principles of law involved in environmental issues, survey of environmental litigation, legislation and administrative rulings.
 Law topics include natural resources, water pollution, private land use, air pollution, toxic substance, food, drug, pesticides, and biotechnology.
 (3H,3C)